NAME

 --min FRAMES, -m FRAMES

 Specifies the buffer low watermark in frames.
-If the number of
+This also acts as

 --max FRAMES, -x FRAMES